CJKennedy00/scribd-slideshare/README.md

 - podcast audios on [everand.com](https://www.everand.com/podcasts)

 ## Prerequisites ##
-To use Scribd-SlideShare, you need to install [Node.js](https://nodejs.org/en/download/).
+To use Scribd-SlideShare, you need to install [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads).
 It is recommended that you use the latest LTS version available.

 > Please install Node.js using pre-built installers for your platform.
 You may encounter incompatibility issues with different development tools otherwise.